jeremyCtown/mc-exercise/FUBAR.md

-This lab is fubar

-Thsi si for the mc-exercise on merge conflict

-This is what Bob and Carol did Carol's computer

-This is our brand new branch.

-Putting some new features in.

-This is so fun.
+This is taking way to long for the same thing over and over